Welcome to the third edition of Off the Shelf with MJand Michelle!

 With Yuki and Kaname taking off for parts unknown at the end of the volume and the school closing down until further notice, the future for these characters is a big mystery.

-MELINDA: Aw, see, what are you doing here making this series sound kind of fun?
+MJ: Aw, see, what are you doing here making this series sound kind of fun?
 I have carefully avoided it all this time!

 MICHELLE: Heh.
 While the series is by no means great, I think it’s probably better than many give it credit for.
 I think its biggest problem is that it doesn’t always make sense as a whole (see above re: incoherent), but still manages to occasionally offer some really nice character moments.
 Yes, there are angstmuffins whom I want to whap upside the head, but sometimes the situations are poignant enough that they work for me.
 Also, the art is quite pretty.
 I definitely file it under the guilty pleasure category, though.